Soft and Chewy Pumpkin Oatmeal Cookies

-Chewy Pumpkin Oatmeal Cookies with White Chocolate Morsels and Maple Glaze need a place in your cookie jar this fall!
+Soft and chewy Pumpkin Oatmeal Cookies with white chocolate morsels, fall spices, and maple glaze need a place in your cookie jar!
 These are everything I love about autumn baked into one amazingly tasty treat.

-We are obsessed with pumpkin desserts all year long.
-This Pumpkin Dump cake is easy and loved by everyone who tries it!
-Or give our favorite Pumpkin Spice Fudge a try this holiday season.
+I am obsessed with pumpkin desserts all year long.
+Everyone who tastes this Pumpkin Dump cake adores it, and it’s simple to make!
+Or give my favorite Pumpkin Spice Fudge a try this holiday season.

-Creating the perfect pumpkin cookie takes time.
-As in numerous batches of cookies–some edible, some not so much.
+Creating the perfect pumpkin cookie recipe takes time.
+Making my pumpkin snickerdoodles were a labor of love.
+And often the process includes numerous batches of cookies–some edible, some not so much.

 The oatmeal will absorb some of the extra liquid from the pumpkin creating a delicious, soft (NOT CAKE-Y) pumpkin cookie.